Carlton W. Reeves: Jackson v. Currier

 On November 20, 2018, Reeves issued a written ruling in Jackson Women's Health Organization v.
 Currier (Mary Currier in her official capacity as the State Health Officer of the State of Mississippi).
 The ruling struck down a Mississippi law, passed in March 2018, that outlawed most abortions after the 15th week of pregnancy.
 Reeves had previously issued an injunction, effectively preventing the law from taking effect.
 His ruling included strong statements about the law, calling it "pure gaslighting" as well as an unconstitutional limitation on women's due-process rights.
 His ruling also invalidated a similar Louisiana law, which had been written as contingent on the outcome of the Mississippi lawsuit.

 Reeves' decision was upheld by the U.S. Court of Appeals.
-In October 2020, the Attorney General for Mississippi filed a brief with the U.S. Supreme Court seeking clarification of the ruling.
+In October 2020, shortly after Justice Ruth Bader Ginsburg's death, the Attorney General for Mississippi filed a petition with the U.S. Supreme Court seeking review of the ruling.
 The Court granted certiorari to the petition on May 17, 2021, limiting the case to the single question "Whether all pre-viability prohibitions on elective abortions are unconstitutional."
-The case is expected to be heard on December 1, 2021.
+The case was heard in December 2021, and in June 2022 the Supreme Court ruled in favor of Mississippi, overturning its prior rulings in favor of abortion rights in Roe v.
+Wade and Planned Parenthood v.
+Casey.
+This not only reversed Reeves' initial decision in the same case, but also obviated his decision enjoining as unconstitutional a subsequent Mississippi statute that purported to ban abortion as of six weeks past the patient's last menstrual period.